andb0t/MLlab/docs/README.md

-#### Decision Tree
+#### Decision Tree Regression
 The decision tree regression determines the predicted value associated to a given test instance from the average of the training labels at the corresponding decision node.
 The decision threshold is determined from the minimum quadratic sum of the label distance.
 Let's try a decision tree depth of 3 again:

 ```scala
 val reg = new DecisionTreeRegressor(depth=3)
 ```

 This is the application of a decision tree regression algorithm to the cubic dataset.
-Using only $2^3$ the number of decisions is quite crude:
+Using only a depth of 3 the prediction is quite crude:

 ![Decion tree regression](./decisiontree_regression_example.png)